lvince14/F1CAGP2k22/F1CAGP2k22.md

 #### 2300-0100
 - Check in to the [AirBnB], unload vehicle and proceed to locate [parking] facilities.
 (Make sure you're logged in to AirBnB to view the listing [here])
-- Lights out no later than 0100 hours, no recreational activities are encouraged to be conducted this evening, ***a good night's rest is criticial and will set us for success for the following days.***
+- Lights out no later than 0100 hours, no recreational activities are encouraged to be conducted this evening, ***a good night's rest is criticial and will set us up for success for the following days.***

 ### Friday
 #### 0730